CyberCookie/siegel/README.md

 __input.sassResources__ - path to a styles files which will be included in every other styles file.
 (Because of CSS modules).\
 __output__ - path to a folder when output code will be stored.\
 __aliases__ - webpack compatible aliases.\
-__plugins__ - used to extend essence webpack plugins or to add your own.
+__plugins__ - used to extend siegel webpack plugins or to add your own.
 There are 8 plugins that are used during the build: compression, copy, sw, cssExtract, html, hot, clean and reactRefresh.
 Each of them you may disable or extend with your own options that will be merged with existing ones.
 Some plugins like compression may have several instances (one for brotli and another one for gzip).
 In this example described how plugins could be configured:
 ```js
 plugins: {
     compression: {